maakbaas/esp8266-iot-framework/README.md

 3. The framework is fully self-contained for easy deployment.
 SPIFFS storage is not needed for the framework.
 4. There is a strict split between the ESP8266 application and the web interface through an API.

-In short, the framework aims to be unobtrusive, easy to deploy, and the web interface should be easy to modify and expand for different projects :).
+In short, the framework aims to be unobtrusive, easy to deploy, with a modern web interface that's easy to modify and expand for different projects :).